Blue Line (Montreal Metro): Eastern extension to Anjou

 Following the opening of the line in the 1980s, various governments have proposed extending the line east to Anjou, such as prior to the provincial elections of 1989.
 Various studies took place to understand the cost and ridership potential of an extension.

 The former Agence métropolitaine de transport (AMT, now ARTM) published a study, Vision 2020, in December 2011.
 The study proposed extending the Blue Line northeast of Saint-Michel to Anjou.
 There were a total of five planned new stations: Pie-IX, Viau, Lacordaire, Langelier and Anjou.
 The terminus would be located at the Galeries d'Anjou shopping centre, near the junction of Autoroute 25 and Autoroute 40.

 On 20 September 2013, a 7 km extension northeast to St. Leonard and Anjou was announced by the STM and the Quebec government.
 The provincial government announced that the extension would proceed and committed $38.8 million to set up a project office tasked with preparing detailed financial and technical plans within two years.
 The start of construction was slated for 2021, with completion in 2025.

+After the Parti Québécois lost the 2014 provincial election, the future of the Blue Line extension came into question.
+The successor Liberal government had expressed interest in extending mass transit to Montréal–Trudeau International Airport and implementing a light rail line on the new Champlain Bridge under construction.
 On 28 May 2014, it was announced that the project would be reviewed by the new provincial government and that, if the project was again approved, construction would start in 2021, which was confirmed in the STM's new 2025 Plan.
+The project could cost up to $3 billion based on a February 2016 reassessment.

 On 9 April 2018, premier of Quebec Philippe Couillard and Prime Minister Justin Trudeau announced their commitment to fund and complete the extension, then planned to open in 2026.
 Around $365 million was provided to STM to allow them to purchase land and undertake design and technical work.